david-pfx/PuzzleScriptNext/README.md

 * and ongoing development work inspired by its many users (like you).

 ## New Features and Fixes
-The latest version is Release v-24e01.
+The latest version is Release v-24e12.
-* Inline expansion of rules referring to the absence of an object by a relative reference now works correctly.
-For example: `late [ wall no wall:>:quarterTiles ] -> [ wall wall:>:fill ]`
+This is an ALPHA release of support for vector sprites, based on either canvas API calls or SVG, see below.

-Recent new features include the following.
+Other new features include the following.
 For detail see the documentation.
 * Level branching based on a LINK command, and a test program showing how it can be used.
 * A new debugging command `log`, which writes a message to the console.
 * The menus now more distinctively identify this is PuzzleScript Next.

 Several other bugs have already been fixed.
+* Inline expansion of rules referring to the absence of an object by a relative reference now works correctly.
+For example: `late [ wall no wall:>:quarterTiles ] -> [ wall wall:>:fill ]`
 * No longer crashes on resizing the browser window.
 * Setting sound volume has been fixed to be compatible with Pattern:Script.
 * Share authorisation now works correctly independntly of where it is hosted.